 If you already follow me on Instagram then you’ll have already seen my top Instagrammable locations in Castelo Branco from our recent trip, but here I will share some more photos that I haven’t put on Instagram yet.

 Here are my favourite Instagram photos and locations from our recent Portugal travels.
-Continue reading “The most Instgrammable locations in Castelo Branco, Portugal”
+Continue reading “The most Instagrammable locations in Castelo Branco, Portugal”

 I can now add another location to my list of most amazing places I’ve seen.
 My favourite beach so far is Hemmick Beach in Cornwall and now my favourite village has to be Monsanto rock village in Castelo Branco, Portugal.